The Impact of Immigration on Local Public Finances: Evidence from Canadian Municipalities

 Abstract

 As immigration becomes the primary driver of population growth in many countries, concerns persist regarding its implications for public finances.
-This paper examines the fiscal impact of immigration at the municipal level in Canada between 2004 and 2022, leveraging high-quality annual immigration data and a shift-share instrumental variables (IV) approach.
-We find that immigration increases municipal revenues and leads to improved municipal budget balances, which holds even for low-skilled immigrants.
-These results contrast with recent evidence from the United States, which highlights substantial heterogeneity across immigrant skill groups.
-We argue that low-skill immigrants to Canada are in fact net fiscal contributors in the municipal context, due to the more complex interactions between municipal budgets and the skill distribution.
+This paper examines the fiscal impact of immigration at the municipal level in Canada between 2004 and 2022, leveraging high-quality, annual immigration data and a shift-share instrumental variables (IV) approach.
+We find that immigration increases municipal revenues and expenditures per capita, with more positive net fiscal effects for low-skilled immigrants.
+These findings stand in contrast to recent evidence from the United States and to the common skill-based narrative that low-skilled immigrants impose disproportionate fiscal pressures on public finances.
+Overall, the results suggest that the fiscal impacts of immigration at the municipal-level can differ both from those at higher levels of government and across institutional settings, reflecting differences in local institutions and immigration patterns.

 Type